|Sports / ECA||CTPB||Residence

 • Admission for all these categories is provisional and subject to verification of the SC/ST/OBC/Medical Certificate, by the competent authority.
 The certificates submitted will be verified from the concerned issuing authority.

-• Marks will be calculated on the basis of a language and three best elective subjects.
+• Marks will be calculated on the basis of a language, subject in which admission is sought and two academic/elective subjects as defined by the Univesity of Delhi.

 • In addition, for OBC Students